-Press the large rubber grommet into the hole as shown.
-From outside the chassis, mount TS-4, a two-screw terminal strip.
+- Press the large rubber grommet into the hole as shown. - From outside the chassis, mount TS-4, a two-screw terminal strip.
 Use two 6-32 x 5/16" screws.
 Mount TS-5, the three-terminal strip with the screw of TS-4 closest to the rubber grommet.
 Position as shown.
-Faster with two matching lockwashers and nuts.
-From inside the chassis, mount S-3, the BFO-MVC-AVC-ANL switch on the front.
-Use one 3/8" lockwasher and one nut.
+Fasten with two matching lockwashers and nuts. - From inside the chassis, mount S-3, the BFO-MVC-AVC-ANL switch on the front.
+Use one %" lockwasher and one nut.
 See Figure 4.
+Position the terminals as shown in Figure 3. - In a like manner, mount R-44, the 1 megohm AF GAIN control.
+Use one %" lockwasher and one nut.
+Position the terminals as shown in Figure 3. - In a like manner, mount S-2, the PEAK-OFF-NULL switch.
+Use one 3%" lockwasher and one nut.
+Position the terminals as shown in Figure 3. - Before mounting C-26, solder one end of a yellow wire to terminal 1.
+The other end of this wire will be connected later.
+Also, clip off terminal as shown.
+From inside the chassis, mount C-26 with three 6-32 x 1⁄4" screws. - From inside the chassis, mount R-24, the 10KΩ QX SELECTIVITY control, with one %" ground lug, lockwasher and nut as shown in Figure 5.
 Position the terminals as shown in Figure 3.
-In a like manner, mount R-44, the 1 megohm AF GAIN control.
-Use one 3/8" lockwasher and one nut.
-Position the terminals as shown in Figure 3 In a like manner, mount S-2, the PEAK-OFF-NULL switch.
-Use one 3/8" lockwasher and one nut.
-Position the terminals as shown in Figure 3 ☐ Before mounting C-26, solder one end of a yellow wire to terminal 1.
-The other end of this wire will be connected later.
-Also, clip off terminal a shown.
-From inside the chassis, mount C-26 with three 6-32 x 1⁄4" screws \Box From inside the chassis, mount R-24, the 10K Ω QX SELECTIVITY control, with one $3/8$ " ground lug, lockwasher and nut as shown in Figure 5 Position the terminals as shown in Figure 3.